 Armchair Transition 'Courtois'

 In excellent condition – woodwork and joinery solid and newly upholstered.
-Nice patina.
+Nice finish / patina to the paint.

 A truly elegant transition armchair with a strong Louis XVI spirit - restrained, refined, and classical.

 Depth: 57 cm